Standards of Practice

 • to make a report to child protection services where there are reasonable grounds to suspect that a child may be in need of protection; or

-• where there is a disclosure about elder abuse.
+• where there is a disclosure about intergenerational abuse.

-1. The mediator has a duty to be impartial between the participants and neutral with respect to the outcomes and, where that becomes challenged, to withdraw from further mediation services.
+• The mediator has a duty to be impartial between the participants and neutral with respect to the outcomes and, when that is compromised, to withdraw from further mediation services.

-6. The mediator shall refrain from assisting the participants during and after the mediation process in any other capacity without the express written consent of the participants.
+• The mediator shall refrain from assisting the participants in a dual role that compromises mediator neutrality, during and after the mediation process in any other capacity without the express written consent of the participants.

-7. The mediator shall avoid conflicts of interest which would have the potential of undermining the mediation process and shall disclose all actual or perceived conflicts of interest as soon as they come to the mediator’s attention without providing compromising information.
-Mediation may only proceed following such disclosure with the express written consent of all the participants.
+• The mediator shall avoid conflicts of interest which would have the potential of undermining the mediation process and shall disclose all actual or perceived conflicts of interest as soon as they come to the mediator’s attention without providing compromising information.
+Mediation may only proceed following such disclosure with the express written or verbally confirmed and documented, consent of all the participants.

-1. The mediator has a duty to explain the mediation process clearly to the participants and to ensure that this is captured in a signed Agreement to Mediate.
+• The mediator has a duty to explain the mediation process clearly to the participants and to ensure that this is captured in a signed Agreement to Mediate.
 The mediator shall not proceed to mediate without a signed Agreement to Mediate.
+In cases where signing an Agreement to Mediate is not possible, verbal or email confirmation of the parties consent to participate in place of a signed Agreement to Mediate.
+Mediators should clearly document this in their file.

 • clarify whether statements made, or documents produced in mediation can be disclosed or provided to others;